nickytonline/www.nickyt.co/src/blog/creating-your-first-github-copilot-extension-a-step-by-step-guide-28g0.md

 2. When a message comes in, you need to verify the request and parse the payload:

     ```typescript
+    // Identify the user, using the GitHub API token provided in the request headers.
+    const tokenForUser = c.req.header("X-GitHub-Token") ?? "";
     const body = await c.req.text();
     const signature = c.req.header("github-public-key-signature") ?? "";
     const keyID = c.req.header("github-public-key-identifier") ?? "";